• Skip to primary navigation

 Otherwise, just fill in all the gaps on your tray with various low-carb fruits or berries, chopped veggies, nuts, & pickled items.

-Then top it off with fresh garnishes, such as fresh rosemary, basil, and mint for beautiful pops of color.
+Then top it off with fresh garnishes, such as rosemary, basil, and mint for beautiful pops of color.

 Try to fill in all the spaces without leaving any bare spots.
 And that's it - you're done!

-overhead shot of a completed charcuterie board.
+overhead shot of completed keto charcuterie board.

 How to serve